Steve Wolfe explores the history and capabilities of the market-leading AutoCAD Electrical with a new competitor from SolidWorks.

 GraphicSpeak Managing Editor Randall S. Newton contributed research for this article.

-[Editor’s Note: This ends Part 2 of Steve Wolfe’s report.
-Links to the other articles in this series will be added here when all three are online.]
+[Editor’s Note: This ends Steve Wolfe’s three-part report.
+Links to the other articles in this series are below.]